This chapter describes the Cisco IPS 6.2 system architecture, and contains the following topics:

 The transactionHandlerLoop returns either the response or a failure response as the response of the control transaction to the initiator of the remote control transaction.
 If the HTTP server returns an unauthorized status response (indicating the HTTP client has insufficient credentials on the HTTP server), the transactionHandlerLoop reissues the transaction request using the designated username and password of the CtlTransSource to authenticate the identity of the requestor.
 The transactionHandlerLoop continues to loop until it receives a control transaction that directs it to exit or until its exit event is signaled.

 This section describes ARC, and contains the following topics:

-The main responsibility of the ARC is to block events.
+The main responsibility of ARC is to block events.
 When it responds to a block, it either interacts with the devices it is managing directly to enable the block or it sends a block request through the Control Transaction Server to a master blocking sensor.
-The web server on the master blocking sensor receives the control transaction and passes it to the Control Transaction Server, which passes it to the ARC.
-The ARC on the master blocking sensor then interacts with the devices it is managing to enable the block.
+The Web Server on the master blocking sensor receives the control transaction and passes it to the Control Transaction Server, which passes it to ARC.
+ARC on the master blocking sensor then interacts with the devices it is managing to enable the block.

 Note Catalyst 5000 RSM and Catalyst 6000 MSFC2 network devices are supported in the same way as Cisco routers.

 •Forwarding blocks to a list of remote sensors

 ARC can forward blocks to a list of remote sensors, so that multiple sensors can in effect collectively control a single network device.
 Such remote sensors are referred to as master blocking sensors.

 •Specifying blocking interfaces on a network device

 You can specify the interface and direction where blocking is performed in the ARC configuration for routers.
 You can specify the interface where blocking is performed in the VACL configuration.

 Note Cisco firewalls do not block based on interface or direction, so this configuration is never specified for them.